martin12333/Readable-Lisp-S-expressions/Install-howto.md

     --without-guile         disable support for guile
     --without-scsh          disable support for scsh
     --without-common-lisp   disable support for Common Lisp

+In particular, if you won't be using Common Lisp, consider using the configure option "--without-common-lisp"... in which case you don't need to install and configure either ASDF or an implementation of Common Lisp.

+If you change your mind later about your configuration options, just re-run configure with your new configuration options, and then run the later steps as described below (in particular, "make" and "make install").

 If you need more information (to configure it for unusual circumstances), run "./configure --help" or read the file "INSTALL".